 While the benefits are many, no investor visa program is perfect.

 The first thing to consider when it comes to an investor visa is that it’s not the type of fast-track naturalization option.
-This is not particularly a bad thing, but we do talk about a lot at Nomad Capitalist which tends to be more selective and exclusive.
+Which is not particularly a bad thing, but we do talk about a lot at Nomad Capitalist which tends to be more selective and exclusive.

 But the investor visa is a way to put yourself on the faster track of two years where you’re not making an actual donation and are within the confines and restrictions of the program to actually invest in a country.